pytorch/serve/kubernetes/README.md

 <b>Username:</b> admin
 <b>Password:</b> <--The password got from previous step-->

-Open Grafan in browser with the url - `<http://your.grafana.loadbalancer.address:3000>`
+Open Grafana in browser with the url - `<http://your.grafana.loadbalancer.address:3000>`

 Add Prometheus data source

 ![Add data source](images/grafana_datasource.png)

-The TS metrics will be available in Promethus for Grafana dashboards.
+The TS metrics will be available in Prometheus for Grafana dashboards.

 ## Logging